How Taylor Heinicke went from sleeping on his sister’s couch to Washington’s QB

 “There’s been a pattern in Taylor’s career of success with Scott Turner,” Cabott said, “and he wanted to continue that success.”

-This offseason, Heinicke trained with Seedman to add 15 more pounds of upper-body muscle, hoping to make himself even less vulnerable to injuries.
+This offseason, Heinicke trained with Seedman to add 15 pounds of upper-body muscle, hoping to make himself even less vulnerable to injuries.
 Williams fine-tuned his mechanics to ensure he wouldn’t lose his throwing fluidity, and the two became so in sync that they would point out the same inconsistency — dropped elbow, slow feet — at the same time.

 Since high school, Williams said, opponents have dissed Heinicke’s arm.
-He told the quarterback to stay within himself during this second chance at the NFL, to not force the ball downfield too often and keep his feet right and ball tight.
+He told the quarterback to stay within himself during this second chance at the NFL, to not force the ball downfield too often and to keep his feet right and the ball tight.

 “I’m going to beat you because I’m going to think faster than you,” Williams said, describing Heinicke’s mind-set.
 “I’m going to read everything.
 I’m going to understand what you’re trying to do to me. . . .
 And if the deep ball opens up, then take it.
 But don’t force it.
 That’s when you make mistakes that you can’t come back from.”

 In Washington, everyone acknowledges Heinicke’s position is delicate.
-This week, Turner pointed out that NFL decision-makers often fall back on their original draft evaluation of a player.
+This past week, Turner pointed out that NFL decision-makers often fall back on their original draft evaluation of a player.
 If Heinicke has five great games and one bad one, he could be criticized because, “Oh well, here’s the undrafted guy that everybody knows.”

 “There’s going to be ups and downs,” Turner said. “[But] the skill set he has, with the accuracy, with the decision-making, the vision and then his athleticism, [he can] continue to be successful.”

 Sometimes, even now, Heinicke doesn’t talk like an NFL starter.
 He slips into present tense when discussing life on the edge, perhaps because he was there for so long.
-Heinicke occasionally thinks back on the journey since he left Carolina — to St. Louis, to his sister’s couch and the workouts with the others aching to get back to where is now.
+Heinicke occasionally thinks back on the journey since he left Carolina — to St. Louis, to his sister’s couch and to the workouts with others aching to get back to where is now.

-“It’s very easy to say, ‘I’m not feeling it today,’ or like, ‘Screw this, it’s never going to happen,’ ” he said. “[But] those guys down there that pushed me and that I pushed, that was one of the biggest things that kind of kept me going and kind of made me who I am today.”
+“It’s very easy to say, ‘I’m not feeling it today,’ or, like, ‘Screw this; it’s never going to happen,’ ” he said. “[But] those guys down there that pushed me and that I pushed, that was one of the biggest things that kind of kept me going and kind of made me who I am today.”